javiercanadillas/software-delivery-workshop/labs/app-onboarding/README.md

 #### Pipeline Secret

-The secrets are used to authorize a caller and ensure they have rights to the specific cloud build target job.
-You may have 2 different repositories in GitHub that should only have access to their own pipelines.
-While the API_KEY limits which APIs can be utilized by github (in this case the Cloud Build API is being called), the secret limits which Job in the Cloud Build API can be executed by the client.
+The secrets are used to authorize a caller and ensure they have rights to the specific Cloud Build target job.
+You may have several repositories in GitHub, and each of them should only have access to their own pipelines.
+While the API_KEY limits which APIs can be utilized by Github (in this case the Cloud Build API is being called), the secret limits which job in Cloud Build can be executed by the client.

-1. Define the secret name, location and value
+1. Define the secret name, location and value:

 ```bash
 SECRET_NAME=${APP_NAME}-webhook-trigger-cd-secret